-"People with type 2 diabetes experience high blood sugar (or blood glucose) levels because their body either doesn't produce enough insulin or because the body doesn't respond properly to the insulin available," explains Gigi Kwok-Hinsley, DrPH, MS, RD, a doctor of public health, registered dietitian and scientist at Amway.
+"People with type 2 diabetes experience high blood sugar (or blood glucose) levels because their body either doesn't produce enough insulin or because the body doesn't respond properly to the insulin available," explains registered dietitian Gigi Kwok-Hinsley, DrPH, MS, RDN, a scientist at Amway.
 "Either situation prevents the sugars from being used as a source of nutrients and energy and may result in symptoms such as fatigue, constant thirst, dry skin or blurred vision."

 Many people with type 2 diabetes use medication such as Metformin to improve insulin sensitivity and reduce blood sugar, but following a diabetes diet can have similarly beneficial effects.

-Cory Rice, DO, a functional medicine doctor and Chief Clinical Advisor at Biote, adds that "‘leafy green vegetables such as spinach and kale, along with cruciferous vegetables such as broccoli, cauliflower and cabbage," are especially beneficial.
+Cory Rice, DO, a functional medicine doctor and chief clinical advisor at Biote, adds, "‘leafy green vegetables such as spinach and kale, along with cruciferous vegetables such as broccoli, cauliflower and cabbage," are especially beneficial.
 These "are very effective at both glycemic control and insulin response."

-Dr. Rice notes that low-glycemic fruits include cherries, grapefruit, peaches, apples and pears.
-"These fruits tend to have a higher fiber content and are nutrition-dense which helps glycemic response," he explains.
+Low-glycemic fruits include cherries, grapefruit, peaches, apples and pears.
+"These fruits tend to have a higher fiber content and are nutrition-dense, which helps glycemic response," explains Dr. Rice.
 Just be sure to opt for fresh or frozen whole fruit over canned or dried fruit, since the latter often has more sugar.

 "The fiber and protein [in beans and legumes] slow the absorption of sugar in the bloodstream and help stabilize blood sugar levels," Walker says.
 Beans and legumes also contain vital nutrients like iron and magnesium and are low in fat, "making them a heart-healthy choice."